MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmtypes/ns-fwpmtypes-fwpm_net_event_header1.md

 ### -field appId

-An <a href="https://docs.microsoft.com/windows/desktop/api/fwptypes/ns-fwptypes-fwp_byte_blob_">FWP_BYTE_BLOB</a> that specifies the application ID of the local application associated with the event.
+An [FWP_BYTE_BLOB](https://docs.microsoft.com/windows/desktop/api/fwptypes/ns-fwptypes-fwp_byte_blob)a> that specifies the application ID of the local application associated with the event.

 ### -field userId